-When asked why they haven’t started a survival garden yet, a lot of preppers say that they don’t have the space for a garden.
+When asked why they haven’t started a food garden yet, a lot of preppers say that they don’t have the space.
 Or, they say that they don’t have the money to build a garden bed.
-A pallet survival garden takes care of both of those problems!
+A pallet garden takes care of both of those problems!

 Step 1: Choosing Your Pallet